Big Ramsey degrees using parameter spaces: Introduction

 Our proof of Theorem~\ref{thm:posets}, for the first time in the area, uses spaces described by parameter words.
 This leads to a finer control over the sub-trees compared to the aforementioned constructions.
-Our main Ramsey tool, formulated as Theorem~\ref{thm:multCS}, is an infinitary extension of the Graham--Rothschild theorem~\cite{Graham1971} and is a direct consequence of the Carlson--Simpson theorem~\cite{carlson1984}.
-While the connections of the Carlson--Simpson theorem, Halpern--L{\"a}uchli theorem for trees with bounded branching and the Milliken tree theorem are well known~\cite{carlson1984,dodos2016}, the additional invariants parameter spaces can preserve have been not applied in this context so far.
+Our main Ramsey tool, formulated as Theorem~\ref{thm:multCS}, is an infinitary extension of the Graham--Rothschild theorem~\cite{Graham1971} and is a direct consequence of the Carlson--Simp\-son theorem~\cite{carlson1984}.
+While the connections of the Carlson--Simp\-son theorem, Halpern--L{\"a}uchli theorem for trees with bounded branching and the Milliken tree theorem are well known~\cite{carlson1984,dodos2016,todorcevic2010introduction}, so far the additional invariants parameter spaces can preserve have not been applied in this context.